mheap/nexmo-developer/_tutorials/en/install-node-client-sdk-beta.md

 ---
 title: Install the Node Client SDK Beta
-description: Install the Nexmo Node Client SDK Beta to get the latest functionality for building Programmable Conversation apps.
+description: Install the Vonage Node Client SDK Beta to get the latest functionality for building Programmable Conversation apps.
 ---

 # Install the Node Client SDK